bojan-vujic/COVID-19/README.md

 `Data source`
 ============
-Currently only 1 data sources have been used:
+Currently only 1 data source have been used:

 * https://www.worldometers.info/coronavirus/ - Webpage with updated information abount the virus around the globe.